akchan/moyashi/README.md

 ## Contribution

-You can report bugs to make issues or send pull request.
+You can report bugs to make issues or send a pull request.

+If you have an idea to improve Moyashi, you can raise an new issue on GitHub and/or send a pull request.

 ## Licence

 This software is released under MIT license.
-See below.
+See below for details.

 [LICENSE](https://github.com/akchan/moyashi/blob/master/LICENSE)